-Wako and his family grow 74110 and Kurume coffee, but also cultivate fruit trees and practise beekeeping on the same land.
+Wako and his family grow JARC 74110 and Kurume varietals, but also cultivate fruit trees and practice beekeeping on the same land.
 A father of 18 children, Wako inherited the land from his father and continued the family's coffee farming tradition.
-For many years, he sold his cherries to local coffee processing stations, though the income was modest and not very rewarding.
-However, with proper access, Wako's farm holds great potential for producing speciality coffee that reflects the rich heritage and biodiversity of Yirgacheffe.
+For many years, he sold his cherries to local coffee processing stations, though his income was modest.
+Improved access to the farm has boosted Wako's potential to produce exceptional speciality coffee.

-The ripe and red cherries are collected after 6 hours of harvest.
-After this they are put on raised drying beds for 30-35 days, being turned over regularly and sorted through to further remove defects.
-The dry cherries are taken off at 10-11% of moisture content.
+The ripe and red cherries are collected after six hours of harvest.
+They're then placed on raised drying beds for up to 35 days, being turned over regularly and sorted to further remove defects.

 Tasting Notes

-Blackberry, bursting with florals and brown sugar sweetness.
+Blackberry, busting with florals and brown sugar sweetness.

 Fika Recommends

-Brewing as a pour over highlights the beautiful florals and berry sweetness, as an espresso it is bright and full of berry notes.
+Brewing as a pour over highlights the beautiful florals and berry sweetness.
+As an espresso, it's a bright coffee, packed full of berry notes.